jhuus/HawkEars-TensorFlow/README.md

 ![](audacity-labels.png)

+The numeric suffix on each label is a confidence level, which is not the same as a statistical probability.

 To show spectrograms by default in Audacity, click Edit / Preferences / Tracks and set Default View Mode = Spectrogram.
 You can modify the spectrogram settings under Edit / Preferences / Tracks / Spectrograms.

 You can click a label to view or listen to that segment.
 You can also edit a label if a bird is misidentified, or delete and insert labels, and then export the edited label file for use as input to another process.
 Label files are simple text files and easy to process for data analysis purposes.